Jessie Jordan: Arrest and imprisonment

 On 2 March 1938, Jordan was arrested.
-She was found guilty of espionage and in May 1939 was sentenced to four years' imprisonment.
+She was found guilty of espionage and sentenced to four years imprisonment in March 1939.
 She was initially sent to Saughton Prison, during which time she became unwell and underwent an invasive operation that included a sub-total hysterectomy.
-When the Second World War started, she was transferred to Aberdeen Prison.
-Jordan's incarceration had a serious impact on her daughter's life as well; despite a second marriage to Glaswegian Tom Reid, Marga struggled financially and died in January 1939 as a result of what her husband called an "illegal operation".
+When World War II started, Jordan was transferred to Aberdeen Prison.
+Her incarceration had a serious impact on her daughter's life as well; despite a second marriage to Glaswegian Tom Reid, Marga struggled financially and died in January 1939 as a result of what her husband called an "illegal operation".

 During her time in prison, Jordan was described by her Dundee solicitor J. R. Bond as "a model prisoner, who showed off her needlework and exhibited no interest in an appeal".
 Bond further noted that "she is not in the least depressed".
 As a result of this good behaviour, Jordan was granted early release in 1941, but was immediately arrested and interned as an enemy alien.
 She remained in this internment throughout the war, and after the war ended she was deported to Germany.
 Jordan died in Hamburg in 1954, aged 66 or 67.